wp-plugins/relevanssi/readme.txt

 To update your installation, simply overwrite the old files with the new, activate the new version and if the new version has changes in the indexing, rebuild the index.

+= How to index =
+Check the options to make sure they're to your liking, then click "Save indexing options and build the index".
+If everything's fine, you'll see the Relevanssi options screen again with a message "Indexing successful!"

+If something fails, usually the result is a blank screen.
+The most common problem is a timeout: server ran out of time while indexing.
+The solution to that is simple: just return to Relevanssi screen (do not just try to reload the blank page) and click "Continue indexing".
+Indexing will continue.
+Most databases will get indexed in just few clicks of "Continue indexing".
+You can follow the process in the "State of the Index": if the amount of documents is growing, the indexing is moving along.

+If the indexing gets stuck, something's wrong.
+I've had trouble with some plugins, for example Flowplayer video player stopped indexing.
+I had to disable the plugin, index and then activate the plugin again.
+Try disabling plugins, especially those that use shortcodes, to see if that helps.
+Relevanssi shows the highest post ID in the index - start troubleshooting from the post or page with the next highest ID.
+Server error logs may be useful, too.

 = Using custom search results =
 If you want to use the custom search results, make sure your search results template uses